The act of copying includes:

 If you have any queries, please contact the Copyright Librarian.

-Anyone may copy an "insubstantial" part of a published work (around 5-10%) for private study.
-Unfortunately, however, copyright law does not define what is meant by "insubstantial".
+Anyone may copy an "insubstantial" part of a published work for private study.
+Unfortunately, however, copyright law does not define what is meant by "insubstantial", although it is normally taken to be ebtween 5-10% (but no more than you need for the purpose you are copying for).
 You must make a judgement about what you would consider as fair if it was your work.
-The concept of 'fair dealing' will help with this - see the box below.
+The concept of 'fair dealing' will help with this - see this video about photocopying for personal use, and the box below.

-"Fair dealing" is a legal concept which allows copying for certain specific reasons.
-It allows any individual to make photocopies of, normally, an "insubstantial" amount of a work, under certain circumstances.
+"Fair dealing" is a legal concept which guides how much of a work you may reproduce for certain specific reasons.
+It allows any individual to make photocopies of, or re-use in another context, normally, an "insubstantial" amount of a work, under certain circumstances.